Jbleezy/BO1-Reimagined/README.md

 * Traps now display a hintstring when the power is on but the trap cannot be activated due to a door being closed

 ### Turrets (Kino Der Toten and Ascension)
+* Increased minimum damage from 250 to 500
+* Kills zombies in 4 shots
+* Locks on to a new target quicker
+* Targets the zombie that is closest to the turret
+* Nova crawlers now do not explode from turret damage
 * No longer deals damage to players
-* Kills zombies in three shots
-* Now locks on to a new target quicker
-* Now targets the zombie that is closest to the turret
-* Nova crawlers now do not explode from turret damage

 ### Centrifuge (Ascension)
 * Cooldown time has been doubled